Backboard-io/launchpilot/README.md

-# Growth Launchpad
+# LaunchPilot

-Growth Launchpad is a hackathon-focused MVP for supervised, multi-agent product launches.
+LaunchPilot is a hackathon-focused MVP for supervised, multi-agent product launches.

 This repo is intentionally streamlined for a 36-hour delivery window:
 - Next.js frontend (`apps/web`)